Chase Private Client Review 2023

 The Bottom Line

-If you want special treatment from a bank, consider pooling your assets into a Chase Private Client account.
-It may take some work up front, but the payoff can be great, giving you access to better rates and terms.
+It may take some work up front, but the payoff can be worth it, giving you access to better rates and terms.